purcell/windswap/README.md

 move, so that you get the effect of "dragging" windows around directionally with the arrow keys.

+_Update: as of Emacs 27.1, there are `windmove-swap-*` commands that are mostly identical to this package, with the exception that they will happily swap the contents of dedicated windows, while `windswap` refuses to do so: this seems like a better behaviour to me._

 ## Installation

 You can install `windswap` from the